jlempen/Surface-Laptop-3-OpenCore/README.md

   <summary>What needs some more work</summary>

 ## What needs some more work
-- [ ] Sleep (hibernatemode 3) - the device only turns off the display without sleeping
 - [ ] The Touchscreen is disabled for now as it causes severe throttling and overheating issues
-- [ ] On macOS Sequoia, the user needs to close and open the lid again to wake up the display after hibernation
 </details>

 <details>
   <summary>What will probably never work</summary>

 ## What will probably never work
+- [ ] Sleep (hibernatemode 3) - the device only turns off the display without sleeping
 - [ ] IR camera (Windows Hello)
 </details>